isabella232/azureml-previews/previews/sdk/docs/pipeline-sdkv2.md

   --transformed_data ${{outputs.transformed_data}}
 ```

 As can be seen, the YAML format structure is similar to the python code to define a command.
-In fact, this is what allows the YAML to be loaded as a compnent in python.
+In fact, this is what allows the YAML to be loaded as a component in python.
 To load this yaml file into a component we will use the following code:

 ```python
 from azure.ml.entities import load_component